daos-stack/daos/doc/admin/deployment.md

 A reboot is required to process new memory allocation goals.
 ```

-Example output from the subsequent call (SCM modules configured to AppDirect
+Example output from the subsequent call (SCM modules configured to interleaved
 mode, and host rebooted):

 ```bash